pvpscript/pastemngr/README.md

 The API provided by pastebin make use of two types of keys, the **developer key** and the **user key**.

-The first will be the master key, the one that will allow this application to execute any of the possible operations provided by the API, which means that this key is only responsible for providing access.
-Period.
+The first will be the _master key_, the one that will allow this application to execute any of the possible operations provided by the API, meaning that this key is only responsible for providing access.
+That's all.

-The latter, is the key that will be used for user specific operations, such as posting pastes associated with an account or fetching user informations, such as account details or pastes owned by the account.
-For example, when a paste is associated with an account, this key comes into place making it's owner the author of the posted paste.
-Also, when running an operation to fetch data from a user, this key tells the API the user that the application is fetching information from.
+The latter, is the key that will be used for user specific operations, such as posting pastes associated with an account or fetching user informations, such as account details or pastes owned by an account.
+For example, when a paste is associated with a user, this key comes into place making it's owner the author of the posted paste.
+Also, when running an operation to fetch data from a user, this key tells the API which user the application is fetching information from.

 ## Getting the developer key